DePayFi/depay-evm-router/README.md

 #### Transfer polyfil

-The `DePayRouterV2` emits a `Transfer` event for payments where the receiver token is the native token of the respective chain (e.g. Ether on Ethereum).
+The `DePayRouterV2` emits a `InternalTransfer` event for payments where the receiver token is the native token of the respective chain (e.g. Ether on Ethereum).

-This allows to validate native token transfers without checking for internal transfers, but instead rely on Transfer events known from Token transfers.
+This allows to validate native token transfers without checking for internal transfers, but instead rely on `InternalTransfer` events, similiar to Token `Transfer` events.

 Standard tokens (e.g. ERC20 etc.) already do emit `Transfer` events as part of their standard.